Immersive in the Virtual Meeting

 The Key Takeaway

-In Part 1, I learned how to distill ambiguous, second-hand requirements into clear, testable design flows by developing detailed user flows based on inferred needs and validating with key stakeholders.
+I've learned how to distill ambiguous, second-hand requirements into clear, testable design flows by developing detailed user flows based on inferred needs and validating with key stakeholders.

 By grounding decisions in role-based rules and predictable behaviors, I created a foundation that scaled across multiple enterprise scenarios.
 The experience reinforced my adaptability and ability to deliver clarity from complexity.